-Overripe bananas were made for Banana Scones.
+Overripe bananas were made for Vegan Banana Scones.
 I know it.
 You know it.
-And these maple glazed scones know it.
+And these maple-glazed scones know it.

-These delicious banana scones have just the right amount of density, flake and fluff, a delicious crispy crust, and plenty of nooks and crannies for that sticky maple glaze to dribble and seep into.
+They have just the right amount of density, flake and fluff, a delicious golden crust, and plenty of nooks and crannies for that sticky maple glaze to dribble and seep into.

-- Mashed banana - Adds flavour, sweetness and moistness.
+- Mashed very ripe banana - Adds flavour, sweetness and moistness.
 The riper and spottier the bananas the better!

-- All purpose flour - Works really well and gives the perfect texture.
-You could however use half wholewheat, half all purpose flour if you wanted to.
-Set aside a little extra flour for sprinkling your scone dough when shaping and for your work surface.
+- All-purpose flour - Works really well and gives the perfect texture.
+You can use half wholewheat, and half all-purpose flour if you want to.

-- Walnuts – Texture and nutty flavour that compliments the bananas perfectly.
-Sub pecans if you prefer or omit them to keep the recipe nut-free.
+- Walnuts - For texture and a nutty flavour that compliments the bananas perfectly.
+Sub pecans if you prefer or omit/ replace with chocolate chips.

 - Baking Soda & Vinegar - The combination creates a chemical reaction and makes bubbles and fizz.
 It is used as a replacement for the leavening usually provided by eggs and helps the scones rise well and become fluffier.